Renters' Rights Act 2025, Phase 1 commencement

 Transition readiness pack

-Tenancy agreements, notices, and compliance documents for Bolton landlords.
-All documents updated for the Renters' Rights Act 2025, effective 1 May 2026.
+Tenancy agreements, notices, and compliance documents for Bolton's 21,000+ private landlords across Greater Manchester.
+Every template is updated for the Renters' Rights Act 2025, in force from 1 May 2026, with Bolton Metropolitan Borough Council as the local housing authority.

 14-day money back Lifetime re-download 2026 compliant or refunded